In a perfect world, here’s how the process would work:Continue Reading ›

 One of my earliest lessons in the importance of our gifts came from Tausi (Tanzania).
 I began sponsoring her soon after her stated birth date (which later proved to be wrong, but…) and immediately sent a gift of $25.

 After a disaster occurs in one of our countries, we often raise money to help those affected.
 We do this to help provide things such as food and water, shelter, bedding, trauma counseling or medical treatment, among other needs.
 Many times we also send disaster relief kits.

 In a country identified as 90 percent Christian, Christ-like behavior essentially vanished as children and babies were hacked apart with machetes.
 What happened to God?
 Where was He?

 In the courtyard, Mariam’s sisters, Assanata and Zourata, are preparing to leave.
 They both have weekly appointments that they would not miss for anything in the world.
 They are registered at the Assemblies of God Central Church of Koudougou Child Development Center.

-This is a sample of what my sponsored children write to me.
+This is a sample of what the children I sponsor write to me.
 Although the words are different, they often have the same message.

 Tell me if you can relate to this: When I first started sponsoring my Compassion child, I clung so tightly to that one picture I had of him — my one lifeline into his world.
 OK, so I knew from his bio that he helps his mom wash dishes and loves art, but I would hold that little picture in my hands and examine every detail, trying to glean whatever information I could.